job development training

 Once a month, students are invited to stay for social time where they can play games and spend time together.
 Weekend and evening outings are scheduled periodically and are open to voluntary participation.

 SEEDs is a qualified vendor for Rehabilitation Services Administration (RSA) and the State of Arizona Department of Economic Services.
 Please contact your case manager or contact us to find out more.

 EMPOWERMENT scholarship accounts

 SEEDs qualifies as a resource for parents who have chosen to apply and receive funding for ESA funds.
 We can provide services for young adults diagnosed with autism, seeking transitional training and life/social skill building through an ESA.
 An Empowerment Scholarship Account (ESA) is an account similar to a checking account with 90% of the state funding that would have been received by the school the child previously attended.
 For more information, The Arizona Department of Education’s website answers a series of frequently asked questions or contact us.

 SEEDs for Autism Summer Program

-SEEDs for Autism offers summer day camps to youth 15 and older who are interested in learning new skills, while also having fun.
+SEEDs for Autism offers summer day camps to youth 15+ who are interested in learning new skills, while also having fun.
 We focus on social skills, while also providing opportunities to learn a wide range of hands on skills as team players.
 Each 3 week session is different from the last, so campers can do all 3 or they can select which ones work around their summer break.
 Projects include some of the following: science, culinary, computers, graphic arts, writing, arts and crafts, drama, field trips, and more.